4 Tips for Successful Contract Management Implementation

 3. Use a Dedicated Contract Management Software Solution

 If all of the above sounds cumbersome, there are tools that can help.
 Many businesses use non-dedicated enterprise tools such as spreadsheets and even email to store their contracts.
 The problem is such platforms do not make it easy to manage the unique tasks associated with effective contract implementation (they often don’t even make it easy to find your contracts again once you’ve stored them away).

-But from allowing you to create an organized library of contracts that can easily be searched and retrieved, and that enables secure access for authorized stakeholders, to tagging and automated reminders and status updates, dedicated contract management software eases many of the pain points of contract implementation.
-Contract management software shouldn’t be implemented on a case-by-case basis – to improve your business’s overall results from contract implementation; it’s essential to integrate a dedicated solution into your overall contract management strategy and process and to ensure that all individuals who will be involved are trained and ready to go.
+But from allowing you to create an organized library of contracts that can easily be searched and retrieved, and that enables secure access for authorized stakeholders, to tagging and automated reminders and status updates, dedicated contract lifecycle management software eases many of the pain points of contract implementation.
+CLM software shouldn’t be implemented on a case-by-case basis – to improve your business’s overall results from contract implementation; it’s essential to integrate a dedicated solution into your overall contract management strategy and process and to ensure that all individuals who will be involved are trained and ready to go.

 4. Keep an Eye Out for Red Flags

 Successful contract management implementation isn’t just about ensuring that things go right – it’s also about knowing what to look for when things start going wrong, so that small problems or potential problems can be caught and addressed early.
 Being able to spot these early indicators can spell the difference between being able to course correct and things going off the rails.
 What you’re looking for will depend on the nature of the contract itself – the key is to determine which metrics will be the best performance indicators at the outset, and then to ensure you regularly measure those indicators against expectations.

 Quickly identify solutions to your specific contract management challenges.

 ContractWorks is Sponsoring ACC Xchange 2019 in Minneapolis